 There’s no question that young adults today lead busy lives — it’s always one thing after the next.
 And when your calendar and to-do list are packed, wearing clear aligners all day long might seem like a tall order.
-To help you out, SmileDirectClub, byte, and AlignerCo each recently developed aligner plans that only require nighttime usage.
+To help you out, SmileDirectClub, Byte, NewSmile, and AlignerCo each developed aligner plans that only require nighttime wear.

 That’s right.
-These plans only require you to wear aligners 10 hours per day instead of 22.
+These plans only require ten hours of continuous daily wear instead of 22.
 Sign me up, right?
-But before committing, you should evaluate your options to determine which of these three nighttime treatments, if any, are a good fit.
-Fortunately, this guide has everything you need to make your decision.
+But before committing, evaluate your options to determine which of these three nighttime treatments, if any, are a good fit.
+This guide has everything you need to make your decision.

 Table of Contents